sifulan-access-federation/ifirexman-training/guides/idp.md

 From the login node:

-1. Get into the working folder (e.g. `ifirexman-organisation`) and generate signing and encryption algorithms for the IdP:
+1. Get into the working folder (i.e. `ifirexman-organisation`) and generate signing and encryption algorithms for the IdP:

     ```bash
     cd ifirexman-organisation